Divorce Attorney in Columbus

 How Long Does a Divorce Take in Columbus, OH?

-The length of divorce in Columbus can vary depending on several factors, including whether the spouses agree on the divorce terms, whether children are involved, and whether the case goes to trial.
+The length of a divorce in Columbus can vary depending on several factors, including whether the spouses agree on the divorce terms, whether children are involved, and whether the case goes to trial.
 Generally, a divorce in Columbus, Ohio, can take 4 to 12 months.
 However, the process can take much longer if the spouses have differing views on the divorce terms.